Heist Society

 Heist Society is the sixth novel by author Ally Carter, and was published on February 9, 2010.
 This is her fourth novel for young adults, and her first young adult novel outside of her The New York Times bestselling Gallagher Girls series.
 The cover was released on October 21, 2009.
 Following on from the trend begun with her previous novel, Don't Judge A Girl By Her Cover, Carter has been posting mini excerpts of the book on her blog and Twitter.
-Heist Society was optioned for film by Warner Bros. studios the studio is planning to age the characters from their teens to their twenties.
+Heist Society was optioned for film by Warner Bros.
+The studio planned to age the characters from their teens to their twenties.
 Its sequel, Uncommon Criminals, was released June 21, 2011.
 The third book to the series Perfect Scoundrels was released on February 5, 2013.

 Summary

 Tired of her lifelong involvement in her family's business of stealing, teenage thief Katarina Bishop enrolls herself in a prestigious boarding school.
 Then after a mere three months there, her friend, 16-year-old billionaire W.W Hale V, arranges for her expulsion.
 After escorting her home, he informs her that five paintings have been stolen from the menacing Arturo Taccone and that her father is the prime suspect.
 Determined to save him by locating the real thief and stealing the paintings back, Kat gathers a team of larcenous friends to pull off the heist before the two-week deadline, only to discover that the works were stolen by world-renowned Visily Romani, a thief famous for reclaiming Nazi-spoils.
 By planning the theft of the Henley, a museum in London, well known for its security, and by remaining one step ahead of Interpol and the mobster on her tail, Kat negotiates complicated relationships in this action-packed heist story.